runwayml/learn/docs/create/train-models.md

 Training is the process of providing a machine learning algorithm with data to learn patterns in the form of features.
 RunwayML makes training very easy: all you need to do is to supply your own dataset (although we have some available for you to try) and determine the number of steps the algorithm should take to learn the features.
 During each step, the algorithm adjusts its values to output better results.
 For a technical demonstration of the visual patterns a machine learning model might learn, watch Gene Kogan's quick video on [What Convolutional Neural Networks See](https://experiments.withgoogle.com/what-neural-nets-see).

-### What kind of model can I train in RunwayML?
+### What kind of model can I train?
 Model training is an experimental feature 🧪in RunwayML, and at the time of this writing (November 2019), you can only train a generative model for synthesizing images.
 Support for additional model types will be added in the future.

-### What kind of data do I need?
+### What kind of dataset do I need?
 To train a generative image model, you need a collection of images.
 Suggestions for the amount, as well as considerations for how to source and prepare those images are below.
 RunwayML also provides some public datasets to try.

 ### How long will it take to train my model?
-The time it takes to train a model depends on a combination of many factors, including but not limited to the type of machine learning algorithm (there are algorithms of varying complexity for images, words, or sounds) and the number of training steps.
+The time it takes to train a model depends on a combination of many factors, including but not limited to the type of machine learning algorithm (there are algorithms of varying complexity for working with images, words, or sounds) and the number of training steps.

-RunwayML greatly reduces the amount of training time needed to train your own generative image model by using using a technique called transfer learning.
-With this technique, your model will be trained on top of another generative image model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN).
-StyleGAN was trained on a massive amount of images (70,000!), and transfer learning leverages all of the features it learned from the original data to speed up the process of learning new patterns from your image dataset.
+RunwayML greatly reduces the amount of training time needed to train your own generative image model by using using a technique called Transfer Learning.
+With this technique, an existing pre-trained model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN), is retrained on your dataset.
+StyleGAN was trained on a massive amount of images (70,000!), and Transfer Learning leverages all of the features it learned from the original data to speed up the process of learning features in your image dataset.
 Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.
-You can learn more about StyleGAN and how it was trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).
+You can learn more about StyleGAN and how it was orginally trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).

-Even with transfer learning, it's not unusual for training to last at least several hours.
+Even with Transfer Learning, it's not unusual for training to last at least several hours.

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
 When training is complete, the model can be used to generate an infinite number of synethetic images that appear as if they came from the dataset itself.

-Because it was trained on top of the StyleGAN model using the transfer learning technique (see above), your model will appear under the list of checkpoints when you add StyleGAN to a workspace.
+Because your model is the result of retraining the StyleGAN model using the Transfer Learning technique (see above), your model will appear under the list of checkpoints when you add StyleGAN to a workspace.
 The space of all possible new images that your model can create is called the latent space, which you can explore when you select your model's checkpoint and [run StyleGAN](https://learn.runwayml.com/#/how-to/use-models?id=step-7-run-the-model).
 Happy image making!

 Here are the steps to get started...